theGidy/check_neon/README.md

 Installation
 ------------

 Installation is just simple.
-You need Python >= 2.6 to run this
+You need Python >= 2.6 to run this.

 ### Python Setuptools